 Della M. Hann, Ph.D.

-Della M. Hann, Ph.D., was named NICHD Associate Director for Extramural Research and Director of the Division of Extramural Research (DER) in September 2015, after serving as the Deputy Director of the NIH Office of Extramural Research since 2010.
+Della M. Hann, Ph.D., joined NICHD as the Associate Director for Extramural Research and Director of the Division of Extramural Research (DER) in September 2015, after serving as the Deputy Director of the NIH Office of Extramural Research since 2010.